konflux-ci/konflux-ci/README.md

 PR's comments section (just above the "Add a comment" box).

 Your GitHub App should now send PR events to your smee channel.
 Navigate to your smee channel's web page.
-You should see a couple of events were sent just after you created the PR.
+You should see a couple of events were sent just after your PR was created.
 E.g. `check_run`, `pull_request`.

 Log into the Konflux UI as `user2` and check your applications.
 Select the application you created earlier, click on `Activity` and `Pipeline runs`.
-A build should be triggered a few seconds after the PR was created/changed.
+A build should've been triggered a few seconds after the PR was created.

 Follow the build progress.
 Depending on your system's load and network connection (the build process involves pulling images), it might take a few minutes for the build to